 Students who begin showing symptoms should not immediately visit a hospital or healthcare provider in person.
 Instead, sick students should first speak with a doctor on the phone.
 There is useful information regarding first steps and self-isolation best practices on the Centers for Disease Control and Prevention website.

-Next, as soon as you become sick, or aware of a sick friend or roommate, you should immediately notify the Office of International Affairs (firstname.lastname@example.org).
+Next, as soon as you become sick, or aware of a sick friend or roommate, you should immediately notify the University by calling the University's COVID-19 line at 313-593-5056.
+Also, please notify the Office of International Affairs (firstname.lastname@example.org).
 The OIA is available to answer questions and provide support, however possible.
 When you notify the OIA, please include the following information in your message: